Quick overview

-Shared childcare: How does it work and for whom is it suitable?
+Joint custody: How does it work and for whom is it appropriate?

-Shared custody allows both parents to continue to exercise their full parental responsibility without strict rules on who takes care of the child and when.
-The child remains in the custody of both parents without a clear definition of the scope of care, which requires a high level of cooperation and mutual respect between the parents.
+Joint custody allows both parents to continue to fully exercise their parental responsibilities without strict rules about who will care for the child and when.
+The child remains in the custody of both parents without a strict definition of the scope of care, which requires a high level of cooperation and mutual respect between the parents.
 Formally, this is the same form of custody that the parents respected before the need for judicial modification arose.

 Joint custody is particularly appropriate where the parents can communicate effectively and deal with issues relating to the upbringing and care of the child together.
 It is often chosen, for example, where parents still share a household after a divorce or where the child has reached an age where he or she is no longer fully dependent on day-to-day care.